code-423n4/2023-08-chainlink/docs/src/src/rewards/RewardVault.sol/contract.RewardVault.md

 ```

 ### ForfeitedRewardDistributed
-This event is emitted when the forfeited rewards are distributed back into the reward
+This event is emitted when the forfeited rewards are shared back into the reward
 buckets.